GammaZero: Learning To Guide POMDP Belief Space Search With Graph Representations: Experiments

-\textbf{Average Return:} The expected cumulative discounted reward achieved by the policy, averaged over 100 episodes with different random seeds.
-Higher returns indicate better solution quality.
+We evaluate all methods using average return: the expected cumulative discounted reward achieved by the policy, averaged over 100 episodes with different random seeds.
+For GammaZero and BetaZero, we train 5 runs per configuration and report results from the best-performing setting.
 We report the mean and standard error.

-\textbf{Online Planning Time:} The average time in seconds required to select an action during online execution.
-This metric captures the computational efficiency of each method during deployment.
-For learning-based methods, we report both offline training time and online execution time.